Vyshnavi1215/Collections-in-java/README.md

  4.only homogeneous data                                                   4.holds both homogeneous and heterogeneous data 5.readymade method support is not available                               5. readymade methods are available(ex-to find the elemnts)
  6.Arrays can be used to store primitive and objects                       6.Collections store only objects

+ Collection and Collection Framework--

+ Collection is a group of individual objects represented as a single entity.

+ What is collection framework ??

+ It defines several classes and interfaces which are used to define a collection.

+ Collection is not new concepts, it is alo there in other languages

+ In java it is collection and in C++ it is Container Java- Collection framework and in C++ STL(Standard Template Library).[Library means a group of classes and interfaces].

+ 9 Key interfaces in Collection Framework --

+ First is collection

+ 1.Collection-defines the most common methods applicable for all the the collections like addd, isempty etc.
+ 2.In general collection interface is considered as the root interface for collection.

+ Note : There is no concrete class that implements the collection interface directly.

+ Diff between Collection and Collections :

+Collection - interface, collections -class, this will have pre defined methods to work on collections

+For example think of an arraylist we cdont have any method to sort which means its not defined in arraylist.

+but we can use as Collections.sort(ArrayList) to sort it.

+This is present in java.util.package.

+Second - List